 When members of the family in southeastern Kentucky received those "newsletters," they were understandably outraged.
 Nobody had ever paid any money to go to their own family reunion before, and there was no reason to join any club.
-Nobody from southeastern Kentucky went to that new "reunion" in Whitesburg, or to any of the subsequent "reunions" in Whitesburg.
+Nobody from southeastern Kentucky went to that "new reunion" in Whitesburg, or to any of the subsequent "new reunions" in Whitesburg.
 The only people who went were from out-of-state.
-The attendees had to sit quietly, and listen, while Reedus Back (the "president" of The Back-Bach Genealogical Society) loomed over them, from the podium, looking down at them, and lecturing them about Harman Back.
-He also constantly solicited them for money.
-And if anyone dared to ask about the actual genealogy of the family, Reedus and his buddies laughed at them.
+The attendees had to sit quietly, and listen, for two hours, while Reedus Back (the so-called "president" of The Back-Bach Genealogical Society) loomed over them, from up at the podium, looking down at them, and lecturing them about Harman Back.
+He also continually solicited them for money.
+And if anyone dared to ask about the actual genealogy of the family, Reedus and his cohorts laughed at them.

 The real damage: But it was that fraudulent genealogy book that caused the really serious damage to the family.
 It pitted the people who had bought the book, and somehow believed what was in it (even though there was absolutely no proof in the book for the claims that it made); against the people who lived in southeastern Kentucky, who already knew the actual genealogy of their family.

 The Back-Bach Genealogical Society tore their own family apart, with their lies and their greed.
 To this day, the people who still blindly support that fraudulent genealogy are known as "Back-Bach people," which is not a compliment.

-The "Back-Bach people" still loudly dispute the actual genealogy of their own family, because, either (1) they refuse to admit that they were duped, and they are too lazy to research the facts for themselves; or (2) they want to pretend that they descend from Harman Back, or Henry Back (died 1809), so they can pretend to be a member of DAR (the Daughters of the American Revolution).
+The "Back-Bach people" still loudly dispute the actual genealogy of their own family, because, either (1) they refuse to admit that they were duped, and they are too lazy to research the facts for themselves; or (2) they want to pretend that they descend from Harman Back, or Henry Back (1740-1809), so they can pretend to be a member of DAR (The Daughters of the American Revolution).
 Harman Back apparently "rendered aid" (provided supplies or ammunition) to the soldiers; and the name of Henry Back (1740-1809) was seen on a list of soldiers.
-That means that they are both considered to be "Patriots," in DAR, which means that their (legitimate) descendants can become a member of DAR.
+That means that they are both considered to be "Patriots," in DAR, which means that their (legitimate) descendants can qualify to become a member of DAR.

 The Daughters of the American Revolution (DAR): When The Back-Bach Genealogical Society was preparing their fraudulent genealogy book, they discovered that Harman Back was a "Patriot" in DAR.
-They also discovered that Henry Back (died 1809) was a "Patriot" in DAR as well.
-So, The Back-Bach Genealogical Society sent in information to DAR, claiming that (1) Henry Back (died 1809) was a son of Harman Back; and (2) Henry Back (died 1809) had sons named John Back (1774-1853) and Henry Back (1785-1871).
-Both of those statements were false, however, back at that time, DAR was not very strict about what information they accepted; they basically accepted whatever was submitted to them.
-But nowadays, they require documented proof, when new information is submitted.
+They also discovered that Henry Back (1740-1809) was a "Patriot" in DAR as well.
+So, The Back-Bach Genealogical Society sent in information to DAR, claiming that: (1) Henry Back (1740-1809) was a son of Harman Back; and (2) Henry Back (1740-1809) had sons named John Back (1774-1853) and Henry Back (1785-1871).
+Both of those statements were false.
+However, back at that time, DAR was not very strict about what information they accepted; they basically accepted whatever was submitted to them.
+(But nowadays, DAR requires a substantial amount of documented proof, when new information is submitted.)

-The Back-Bach Genealogical Society claimed that John Back (1774-1853) and his brother Henry Back (1785-1871) were sons of Henry Back (died 1809), because those two men were well-known and well-documented as living in southeastern Kentucky.
+The Back-Bach Genealogical Society claimed that John Back (1774-1853) and his brother Henry Back (1785-1871) were sons of Henry Back (1740-1809), because those two men were well-known and well-documented as living in southeastern Kentucky.
 John Back (1774-1853) had married Catherine Robertson, and they mainly lived in Breathitt County; and Henry Back (1785-1871) had married Susannah Maggard, and they mainly lived in Letcher County.
-Those two men were the final link in the chain, of the fraudulent genealogy created by The Back-Bach Genealogical Society.
+Those two men were the "final link in the chain," of the fraudulent genealogy created by The Back-Bach Genealogical Society.

 As a result, many people who actually descend from John Back (1774-1853) and Henry Back (1785-1871) were able to obtain membership in DAR, based upon that inaccurate information.

-In early 2022, DAR issued a very important announcement, after conducting extensive and in-depth research.
+Update: In early 2022, DAR issued a very important announcement, after conducting extensive, in-depth genealogical research.
 They stated that Patriot Harman Back never had a son named Henry Back (or a son named John Back), and that the only son Patriot Harman Back ever had was Harman Back Jr. They also stated that Harman Back Jr. never had a son named Henry Back (or a son named John Back) either.

-DAR further stated that, while Patriot Henry Back (died 1809) did have sons named John Back and Henry Back, they were not the John Back (1774-1853) or the Henry Back (1785-1871) who lived (and died) in southeastern Kentucky.
-The John Back and the Henry Back, who were the sons of Patriot Henry Back (died 1809), were born in different years (John was born in 1776, and Henry was born in 1783), and neither of them ever lived in Kentucky.
-(John moved to North Carolina, where he probably died; and Henry died in 1805, in Virginia.)
+DAR further stated that, while Patriot Henry Back (1740-1809) did have sons named John Back and Henry Back, they were not the John Back (1774-1853) or the Henry Back (1785-1871) who lived (and died) in southeastern Kentucky.
+The John Back and the Henry Back, who were the actual sons of Patriot Henry Back (1740-1809), were different men; his actual son John was born in 1776, and his actual son Henry was born in 1783, and neither of them ever lived in Kentucky.
+(John moved to North Carolina, in 1798, where he probably died; and Henry died in 1805, in Virginia.)

 This important announcement resulted in DAR placing "Error in Lineage" notices on all of the memberships of the people who had claimed to be descendants of Patriot Harman Back, and Patriot Henry Back (1740-1809), including the membership of that strange woman lying about the DNA tests.
 The DAR finally put an end to the fraudulent genealogy peddled by The Back-Bach Genealogical Society.
 They also need to put an end to that strange woman's membership, if she doesn't stop what she's doing.

 The DAR finally put an end